www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

 #### Task 3: Upload a file to a blob container by using AzCopy

-1. Within the Remote Desktop session to **az30306a-vm0**, in the browser window, navigate to [Get started with AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).

-1. Download the azcopy.zip file and extract azcopy.exe into the **C:\\Labfiles** folder (create the folder if needed).

 1. Within the Remote Desktop session to **az30306a-vm0**, start Windows PowerShell.

 1. From the Windows PowerShell prompt, run the following to download the **azcopy.zip** archive, extract its content, and switch to the location containing **azcopy.exe**: